IP-CAM/opencart-21-hipay-professional/README.md

-# hipaypt-professional-opencart-21
+# HiPay Professional extension for Opencart 2.1

-HiPay Professional extension for Opencart 2.1
+see pdf file for details